 A favorite author James P. Carse writes about the binary pair theater/drama, and there is certainly much of that afoot these days.
 In my view, one of our would-be presidents is being a candidate—dramatically—while the other is simply playing the theatrical part and, at that, appears to have flubbed his lines more than once.
 His script is in constant re-write for an off-Broadway production that may never see the Great White Way.
 At least I hope so.

 I write this as prelude to a piece Howard has in the works: a trial that took place in a Fennimore County court room in the very hot summer of 1925; a trial primed but overshadowed by another courtroom confrontation of ideas in Dayton, Tennessee that same week

 by Howard A. Tabor

 One hundred years ago tonight a child was born a dozen miles southeast of Agincourt—closer to Nimby, actually, which may account for the ripples that spread from that small event.
 Cable Gaines began his midwifed life, the second of three boys born to Sarah and Abijah Gaines, on a rural farm of fading fertility.
 Under other circumstances, we would note Cable’s name for nothing other than it’s curiosity: a misprint for Caleb, never corrected.
-Public records have a way of institutionalizing accidents.
+Public records have a way of institutionalizing accident.

 Events conspired to change that world dramatically.
 Following her third pregnancy, Sarah Gaines went to an asylum, a victim of hysteria, that 19th century catch-all invented by men to label the women they chose not to understand.
 The Gaines’s third son died before his first month.
 The first son was crushed in an agricultural accident.
 No wonder farm families were large.
 That rhythm might have gone on, uninterrupted, until Cable’s death.
 Or until the summer of 1925.